 Heat a skillet or cast iron frying pan to

 Traditional recipes call for lard, which has its own flavor.
 Modern tastes have wandered towards vegetable oil–both are fine.
-Add enough oil to the skillet to achieve about 0.25″/8 mm in depth–usually about 2 oz/60 ml..
-The oil will heat very quickly, so you can carefully lay the cutlet down almost right away.
-If you have more than one cutlet, do not crowd the pan.
-I usually cook one at a time, drain and strain the fat, wipe out the pan with a paper towel and repeat the process.
+Add enough oil to fully cover the bottom of the heated skillet–usually about 2 oz/60 ml.
+Carefully add a cutlet to the pan.
+For best results, cook one at a time, drain and strain the fat, wipe out the pan with a paper towel and repeat the process.

-As the cutlet cooks, it will still start to curl up around the edge (see above slide).
+As the cutlet cooks, it will still start to curl up around the edge.
 For best appearance, avoid flipping the steak more than once.
 This only takes about a minute or so.
-Flip the cutlet, but since it is already hot, only cook it on the second side for about thirty seconds.
+Flip the cutlet and cook it on the second side for about thirty seconds.
 It will start to release a little water, which you will see and hear.
 This means it is “done.”
 Remove and drain on a paper towel.

-I hope you enjoyed and can take advantage of this recipe.
-This form of chicken fried steak is a crowd pleaser.
-I find this version far superior to the tenderized, semi-chopped, Jaccard needled disks offered in most markets, restaurants, and freezer sections.
-Instructions on packaging that say “Best if cooked from frozen” trouble me, but I daren’t defrost one of those pucks for fear of gleaning a little bit too much information.
+This version is far superior to the tenderized, semi-chopped, Jaccard needled disks offered in most markets, restaurants, and freezer sections.
+Instructions on packaging that say “best if cooked from frozen” trouble me, but I daren’t defrost one of those pucks for fear of gleaning a little bit too much information.